University Hospitals Connor Integrative Health Network Offers Acupuncture to Treat Pain

 Acupuncture Services at UH

-Acupuncture treatments are currently offered at multiple locations throughout the UH system.
-See the table below for locations and clinic hours:
+Acupuncture treatments are currently offered at the following locations in the UH system:

 25001 Emery Road - Building 25 E, Suite 100

 Monday – Thursday: 9 a.m. – 7 p.m.

 Monday: 8 a.m. – 5 p.m.